How England manager Gareth Southgate has shown the true value of leadership at Euro 2020 - Local News 8

 It bore fruit in 2018, when an unfancied England reached the semifinals of the World Cup.
 The fairytale journey started to convert even the most ardent of critics and now, after reaching the final of Euro 2020, few doubt Southgate’s suitability anymore.

-“I massively questioned his pedigree to manage a country,” one England fan told CNN ahead of England’s match against Denmark on Wednesday.
+“I massively questioned his pedigree to manage a country,” one England fan told CNN ahead of England’s semfinal against Denmark.

 “I think Gareth’s rise through the ranks has allowed him to learn each step of the way and relate to the players.